Central Susquehanna Valley Thruway: History

 Near Selinsgrove, PA, U.S. 11/15 are routed along a freeway-grade bypass.
 However, just north of the town, at Hummels Wharf, the freeway ends at a partially abandoned interchange with U.S. 522.
 Here, U.S. 11/15 transfers to surface streets.
 A bypass around the community was originally planned; the study was completed in 1959, but the idea was abandoned in 1978 when funding ran out.

-Previously, completion of the bypass had been considered as part of a proposal to extend Interstate 83 from its current terminus at Interstate 81 just north of Harrisburg, Pennsylvania to Interstate 86/NY 17 in Corning, New York, but with the establishment of U.S. 15 north of Williamsport, Pennsylvania as part of the future Interstate 99 corridor, this concept was dropped.
+Previously, completion of the bypass had been considered as part of a proposal to extend Interstate 83 from its current terminus at Interstate 81 just north of Harrisburg, Pennsylvania to Interstate 86/NY 17 in Corning, New York, but with the establishment of U.S. 15 north of Williamsport, Pennsylvania as part of the Interstate 99 corridor, this concept was dropped.
 Without additional reconstruction of U.S. 22/322 and U.S. 11/15 south of Selinsgrove, the farthest I-83 could currently be extended would be just across the Clarks Ferry Bridge (which currently carries U.S. 22/322 across the Susquehanna River) to an at-grade intersection with PA 849 near Duncannon.

 Revival

-In the mid-2000s, interest in the bypass has been revived as part of a plan for a continuous highway from the Harrisburg area, north to Williamsport.
+In the mid-2000s, interest in the bypass was revived as part of a plan for a continuous highway from the Harrisburg area, north to Williamsport.
 Part of this may be due to the late 2000s emergence of natural gas drilling in the Marcellus shale in the northern tier of the state.
 Due to the natural gas boom and increased logistical demands associated with it, Mark Murawski of the Route 15 Coalition estimates that traffic will triple along the route.
 U.S. Route 15 north of Williamport has also been upgraded to interstate standards as a part of the future Interstate 99 resulting in an increase in traffic along the U.S. Route 15 corridor.